Elocution: History

 In Western classical rhetoric, elocution was one of the five core disciplines of pronunciation, which was the art of delivering speeches.
 Orators were trained not only on proper diction, but on the proper use of gestures, stance, and dress.
 There was a movement in the eighteenth century to standardize English writing and speaking and elocution was a part of this movement, with the help of Sheridan and Walker.
 (Another area of rhetoric, elocutio, was unrelated to elocution and, instead, concerned the style of writing proper to discourse.)

 Elocution emerged as a formal discipline during the eighteenth century.
 One of its important figures was Thomas Sheridan, actor and father of Richard Brinsley Sheridan.
 Thomas Sheridan's lectures on elocution, collected in Lectures on Elocution (1762) and his Lectures on Reading (1775), provided directions for marking and reading aloud passages from literature.
 Another actor, John Walker, published his two-volume Elements of Elocution in 1781, which provided detailed instruction on voice control, gestures, pronunciation, and emphasis.
-Sheridan had a lot of ground to cover with having to be one of the first to establish great ideas about this subject, speaking more vaguely on subjects, but promising to explain them further.
-While Walker's approach was an attempt to put in place rules and a system on the correct form of elocution.
-A reason these books gained traction was that both authors took a scientific approach and made rhetorically-built arguments in a time period where manual-styled, scientific, how-to books were popular.
-Including these were "over four hundred editions" of grammar and "two hundred fifteen editions" of dictionary books that became available to the public in the 1700s, "five times more ... after 1750" than prior.
-This was because education held a heavier weight in social status so therefore upper-class, higher educated people were reading these books as well as whoever else wanted to have the appearance of more gentleman or lady-like class than they may have been from.
+Sheridan had a lot of ground to cover, being one of the first to establish standard ideas about this subject.
+He wrote vaguely on subjects and promised to explain them further, while Walker's approach was an attempt to put in place rules and a system for the correct form of elocution.

+One reason these books gained traction was that both authors took a scientific approach and made rhetorically-built arguments in a time period where manual-styled, scientific, how-to books were popular.
+Included in these efforts were "over four hundred editions" of grammar and "two hundred fifteen editions" of dictionary books that became available to the public in the 1700s, "five times more ... after 1750" than prior.
+This shift was because education began to carry more weight in social status, so upper-class, highly educated people were reading these books as well as those who wanted to have the appearance of belonging to a higher class than they did.

 With the publication of these works and similar ones, elocution gained wider public interest.
 While training on proper speaking had been an important part of private education for many centuries, the rise in the nineteenth century of a middle class in Western countries (and the corresponding rise of public education) led to great interest in the teaching of elocution, and it became a staple of the school curriculum.
 American students of elocution drew selections from what were popularly deemed "Speakers."
 By the end of the century, several Speaker texts circulated throughout the United States, including McGuffey's New Juvenile Speaker, the Manual of Elocution and Reading, the Star Speaker, and the popular Delsarte Speaker.
 Some of these texts even included pictorial depictions of body movements and gestures to augment written descriptions.